-Diagnosis of the MetUM simulations above has shown that a westward propagating wave-like disturbance exists with a coherent signature in v, as well as Ertel PV and w in the mid-troposphere, and $\theta$ near the lower boundary.
-Here, following Bretherton (1966) and Hoskins et al. (1985), we will describe any such wave in PV as a "Rossby wave".
-This formulation includes waves that exist on a basic state (here sector zonal average) meridional PV gradient or $\theta$ gradient at the lower boundary.
-The common feature is that the propagation mechanism relies on meridional advection of PV (or lower boundary $\theta$ ) and the meridional flows that the chain of PV (or $\theta$ ) anomalies induce.
-Hoskins et al. (1985) argue that the propagation direction of a wave and the nature of its interaction with a second wave at different level (mutual growth or decay) can be anticipated without explicit calculation of the flows induced by each wave using a specific form of balance or PV inversion relation.
-All that is required from balance is that v induced by one wave is in quadrature with PV.
-Then, the sense of propagation and interaction depends only on the phase difference between variables and also between a pair of waves.
+or PV inversion relation.
+All that is required from balance is that v induced by one wave is in quadrature with PV and then the sense of propagation and interaction depends only on the phase difference between variables and also between a pair of waves.
 Heifetz et al. (2004) derived evolution equations for the amplitude and phase of such counter-propagating Rossby waves (CRWs) that can provide a mechanistic explanation for baroclinic instability.
 De Vries et al. (2010) extended the framework to moist dynamics by parametrizing $\dot{\theta}$ in terms of w and then using the omega equation to relate induced w to PV in the waves.
-Following other authors (e.g., Moore and Montgomery, 2004; Boettcher and Wernli, 2013) the term "diabatic Rossby wave" was used to describe PV waves where the zonal propagation is dependent on the coupling with w and latent heat release.
-The argument for propagation is similar but depends on the phase of induced w rather than v (or a combination of both).
-Here we will use this CRW approach to analyse the output from the MetUM and understand whether the zonal phase speeds of the waves are consistent with the propagation mechanism and the role of latent heating in the waves.
+325 Following other authors (e.g., Moore and Montgomery, 2004; Boettcher and Wernli, 2013) the term "diabatic Rossby wave" was used to describe PV waves where the zonal propagation is dependent on the coupling with w and latent heat release.
+The argument for propagation is similar but depends on the phase of induced w rather than v (or a combination of oth).
+Here we will use this CRW approach to analyse the output from the MetUM and understand whether the zonal phase speeds of the 330 waves are consistent with the propagation mechanism and the role of latent heating in the waves.

-Begin with the Ertel PV equation linearised about a basic state zonal flow, including the effects of $\dot{\theta}$ :
+Begin with the Ertel PV equation linearised about a basic state zonal flow, including the effects of $\dot{\theta}$:

-$$\frac{\partial q}{\partial t} + U \frac{\partial q}{\partial x} + v \frac{\partial Q}{\partial y} + w \frac{\partial Q}{\partial z} = \frac{1}{\rho_r} \zeta \frac{\partial \dot{\theta}}{\partial z}$$ where q is perturbation Ertel PV and $\zeta$ is the vertical component of basic state absolute vorticity.
+$$\frac{\partial q}{\partial t} + U \frac{\partial q}{\partial x} + v \frac{\partial Q}{\partial y} + w \frac{\partial Q}{\partial z} = \frac{1}{\rho_r} \zeta \frac{\partial \dot{\theta}}{\partial z}$$ where q is perturbation Ertel PV and ζ is the vertical component of basic state absolute vorticity.
 U(y,z), Q(y,z) and $\rho_r(z)$ are the basic state zonal flow, PV and density, respectively.
 Note that the PV is materially conserved following the full flow in the absence of heating, including vertical advection, a major difference from quasi-geostrophic theory where only horizontal advection by the geostrophic flow is considered.
-Here we will take the approach that, although the balance approximation is not known precisely, Eq.
-(4) describes the evolution of the flow, where v and w are understood as the anomalous winds induced by the PV waves.
-The SGT tool has also been used to show that the signature of the balanced semi-geostrophic wind is indeed similar to that of the full wind in the MetUM, and is the justification for the analysis.
-This result enables application of PV thinking and the CRW approach, where the propagation rates of the waves can be estimated and also attributed to the effects of $\dot{\theta}$ and the conditions for growth or decay through wave interaction can be deduced simply from phase differences between waves.
+Here we will take the approach that although the balance approximation is

+- not known precisely that Eq.
+(1) describes the evolution of the flow where v and w are understood as the anomalous winds induced by the PV waves.
+The SGT tool has also been used to show earlier that the signature of the balanced semi-geostrophic winds are indeed similar to the full wind in the MetUM and is the justification for the analysis.
+This enables application of PV - thinking and the CRW approach where the propagation rates of the waves can be estimated and also attributed to the effects of $\dot{\theta}$ and the conditions for growth or decay through wave interaction can be deduced simply from phase differences between waves.